abhishekarya1/DSA-2k23/recursion.md

 return ans;
 ```

 **Letter Combinations of a Phone Number**: normal combination template actually does combination on own `str = "abc"` using FOR loop as `"a"` and `"bc"` producing `"ab"` and `"bc"`.
-Same way we do for `str = "23"`, but expand str as `"abcdef"` using a disctionary of key-letter maps and produce all `len(str)` sized combinations using the same template [problem](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)
+Same way we do for `str = "23"`, but expand str as `"abcdef"` using a dictionary of key-letter maps and produce all `len(str)` sized combinations using the same template [problem](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)

 (Old Explanation) **2-D**: the main string to be traversed is traversed by recursion calls, other by FOR loop.
 Ex - in phone keypad problem, we traverse digits by recursion and run FOR loop for "abc" "def" etc...
 Another example - combination sum problems are also this way only, there we place 1 element of the array using recursion and using FOR loop we traverse the rest of the array to find pairs for it

 ### Advanced Problems
-**Palindrome Partitioning**: check all partition positions, if a partition's left substring (`place` to `i`) is a palindrome then recur for remaining string, else move ahead `i++` with the same position `place` as partition split position
+**Palindrome Partitioning**: check all partition positions, if a partition's left substring (`start` to `i`) is a palindrome, put it in ans vector and then recur for remaining string moving ahead `i + 1` in recursion call

 **Word Search**: recur on string `word` as soon as the first occurance of the `word[0]` is found, traverse all four directions matching subsequent characters of `word` and if in any direction we reach a dead end (either grid boundaries, non-matching character, or an already visited cell).
 Edge case - mark visited in grid cell as `!` because we can traverse the grid and loop back to the same element again and use it again which is invalid.
 Make sure to backtrack i.e. unvisit after recursive calls.
+This is nothing but DFS - go and check.
+-  TC = `4 ^ (m*n)` since at each cell we move in 4 directions

+**Rat in a Maze**: Nothing but simple DFS - check and go, make sure to backtrack if further movement is not possible.
+TC = `4 ^ (m*n)`

+**N-Queens**: input is `nCol = nRow = nQueens`,  recur on `cols` and FOR loop on `rows`, need to check only three sides (left in the same row, left upper diag, left lower diag) as we're moving from left to right.
+- TC = `O(N! * N)`.
+For the first queen, we have `N` choices of squares, for the second queen we have `N-1` choices (since one square is taken by the first queen), for the third queen we have `N-2` choices, and so on till only `1` choice and we explore all choices so we take product (i.e. factorial).
+In practice, TC is better since we know if we cannot place a queen and we backtrack earlier than reaching `1`